Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Abstract

 \section{Abstract}

-We experimentally demonstrate how nanoscale heterostructure design controls the effects of laser-induced heat and strain on the magnetization precession.
-By introducing insulating MgO layers into metallic Pt-Cu-Ni heterostructures we block the propagation of hot electrons to control the magnetization dynamics by tailoring the spatio-temporal shape of the transient heat and strain, which we quantify by ultrafast x-ray diffraction experiments.
-We access the corresponding magnetization precession in these heterostructures using the time-resolved magneto-optical Kerr effect in polar geometry for varying magnetic field orientations.
-Our analysis and modeling highlights the importance of quasi-static strain as a driver of precession, which counteracts the demagnetization-induced precession in situations where the magnetic material is rapidly heated via electrons.
-Tailored strain pulses shaped via nanoscale heterostructure design paves the way for opto-magneto-acoustic devices prepared by sputtering.
+Nanoscale heterostructure design can control laser-induced heat dissipation and strain propagation as well as their efficiency for driving magnetization precession.
+We use insulating MgO layers incorporated into metallic Pt-Cu-Ni heterostructures to block the propagation of hot electrons.
+Ultrafast x-ray diffraction (UXRD) experiments quantify how this enables controlling the spatio-temporal shape of the transient heat and strain, which drive the magnetization dynamics in the Ni layer.
+The frequency of the magnetization precession observed by the time-resolved magneto-optical Kerr effect (MOKE) in polar geometry is systematically tuned by the magnetic field orientation.
+The combined experimental analysis (UXRD and MOKE) and modeling of transient strain, heat and magnetization uniquely highlights the importance of quasi-static strain as a driver of precession, when the magnetic material is rapidly heated via electrons.
+The concomitant effective field change originating from demagnetization partially compensates the change induced by quasi-static strain.
+Tailored strain pulses shaped via the nanoscale heterostructure design provide an equally efficient, phase-matched driver of precession, paving the way for opto-magneto-acoustic devices with low heat energy deposited in the magnetic layer.